 Michael Carter craft strategic design

 Organize text from the current website into a clear information architecture.

-Currently, the company uses Google Sheets to organize information.
-We classify and categorize services, collecting corresponding photos and texts for each section.
+We classify and categorize services, collecting corresponding photos and texts for each section using Google Sheets.

+Michael Carter craft strategic design